arashjamalian/fmriNet/README.md

 # fmriNet

+## Categorization of seen images from brain activity using sequence models

+### Arash Jamalian, Rafi Ayub

-This repository for CS230 project on Categorization of seen images from brain activity using sequence models.
+This repository is for the CS230 project, "Categorization of seen images from brain activity using sequence models".
+Please see Poster_230.pdf and CS230FinalReport.pdf for an overview of the project.

 Notebooks were run on AWS p2.xlarge EC2 instance with 61GiB RAM using conda_tensorflow_p36 enviornment.